vishwajeetv/frontend-engineering-team-working-style-guide/README.md

    6. There are standard formatting guidelines and practices for media and content.
 For example, currency formatting.
 It is expected that engineers will stick to these formatting practices (by using standard library functions).
 Also, engineers are expected to follow basic grammar standards for interfaces in the English language.
 For non-english languages, engineers can take help from copywriting teams.
    7. The UX designs should be considered as a guideline towards the expected software.
 Typically in case of a direct to consumer product, the expectation would be to more closely match the design.
 However, iterations for simplification are acceptable.
 Overall, if the designs are not consistent with existing products, engineers are expected to revise it to make it consistent.

-   8. #### Solution/ Progress/ Code Reviews
+   8. #### Reviews

-      1. To improve the quality of the solution, a continuous solution review process is implemented and followed.
+      1. To improve the quality of the solution, a continuous *Solution Review* process is implemented and followed.
 Peers as well as group leads are expected to suggest improvements for the solution if and when needed.
 But the responsibility of getting it reviewed is on the individual not on the reviewer.
-      2. Similarly, Code Reviews are implemented to improve the consistency, style, readability and maintainability of the code that is written to build the solution.
+      2. Similarly, *Code Reviews* are implemented to improve the consistency, style, readability and maintainability of the code that is written to build the solution.
 Group leaders will publish guidelines for coding for the particular stack, which will serve as a baseline for the code review.
 Above and beyond the guidelines, pragmatic decisions based on past experiences to be incorporated into the reviews.
       3. Code reviews have these goals \-
          1. Improving Quality of the codebase, including readability and maintainability.
          2. Making it easy to onboard a new member to the coding style of the existing system.